khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 ### Printer

+NOTE: The SKR Mini has some kind of bug, even if the LCD shows Stealthchop is enabled, use M569 to make sure it's in Stealthchop, currently, the jumper on the board is on SpreadCycle by default and Stealthchop is enabled using firmware.

 Printer settings are either enabled through the LCD and saved into EEPROM or enabled during compilation.

 EEPROM:

 - [Extruder Steps Calibration(esteps)][1]: 98.9 steps/mm.
+- Stealthchop: On for all axis
+- Bed leveling: On

 Compile Time: